mlanglois26/mlanglois26/README.md

 💬 About me: I have just finished a 3 months bootcamp in Web Development learning Ruby on Rails, Javascript, PostgreSQL, HTML & SCSS.
 - ⚡Developed in groups 2 desktops and responsives apps with Ruby on Rails
-- ⚡Followed the MVC architecture and used PostrgreSQL to interact with DB
+- ⚡Followed the MVC architecture and used PostgreSQL to interact with DB
 - ⚡Deployed with Scalingo

 - 🌱 Here is the link of the demo of my final group project: https://drive.google.com/file/d/1Vntfyl1_OoNigrsVJ4RHDgozZ3t_NYJq/view?usp=share_link